-We parked the car in Balloch and took the Citylink bus to Sloy Power Station to start the walk from that end, returning into Balloch on day 2.
+We parked a car in Balloch on day 1 and took the Citylink bus to Sloy Power Station, Inveruglas to start the walk from that end.
 It is service 916 and picks you up just after the roundabout on A82.
+We then walked The Three Lochs Way to Balloch over two days, where the car was waiting for us.

 WALK REPORT: 11th June 2016